getweber/cob/doc/frontend.rst

 Developing back-end and front-end code in tandem requires some additional ergonomics.
 Cob supports the ``tmux`` command for running a complete development environment inside tmux.

-After creating your grains, run ``cob tmux start`` to start your tmux development session.
+After creating your grains, run ``cob develop`` to start your tmux development session.